 Sales or issuances of a large number of shares of common stock in the public market or the perception that sales may occur could cause the market price of our common stock to decline.
 As of August 16, 2013, there were approximately 166.7 million shares of our common stock issued and outstanding.
-If all shares that are covered by this prospectus and registration statement are issued, approximately 276,530,000 of our currently authorized 500,000,000 shares of common stock will be issued and outstanding.
+If all 18,000,000 of the Series A Warrant shares that are covered by this prospectus and registration statement are issued, approximately 184,700,000 of the Company's currently authorized 500,000,000 shares of common stock will be issued and outstanding.